 - Was this it?
 It will not be true that I ever want to do this again, I hope?
 Aiaiai …

 Thinking about everything, feeling satisfied, and proud, about could beer, that you recover on your way, that we had no major problems, no injuries, a lot of sport drinks, endless energy bars , whether there was a false CP at that station, the whole shebang mixed together.
-The last thought I remember is that the sun is burning in my face, and then I realize that we are now with the camper at the base where the prize ceremony will take place, in the sun, and that we have slept for 2 hours.
+The last thought I remember is that the sun is burning in my face, and then I realise that we are now with the camper at the base where the prize ceremony will take place, in the sun, and that we have slept for 2 hours.
 Slept!
 The first time since Friday morning!
-And there will be food in fifteen minutes.
+But time to get up, as there will be food in fifteen minutes.
+Lots.
 I do not get enough of it, permanently feeling hungry this event.
 Eagerly everyone else is filling their plates too, especially with meat.
-And then it is time for the prize ceremony.
+And then it’s time for the prize ceremony.

 The surprise of the race

-Winfried is not a man of few words when a lot of people are listening.
-But indeed, one can not end a 32-hour race within half a minute, with a quick prize-giving.
-Once it is time for the Pro-2, our category, a shock strikes me when “31 hours 17” is called.
+Winfried is not a man of few words when there’s a lot of audience, But indeed, one can not end a 32-hour race within half a minute, with a quick prize-giving.
+Once it’s time for the Pro-2, our category, a shock strikes me when “31 hours 17” is called.
 Didn’t we return at 11:17?
 That can not be true.
 But it is!
 Like stung by a bee we jump up (where that strength suddenly comes from?) and walk to the podium.
 A bronze medal, who would have guessed that?
 I enjoy it with disbelief.
 We finished directly behind the other Dutch Adventure team.
 We still owe them a roll boeklon.
 It was worth it!